parteekdcrust/productHuntMongoDB/README.md

 **_Installation_**

-- To install it first of all clone this repo.
+- To install it first of all clone this repo by running the following command in terminal `git clone https://github.com/parteekdcrust/productHuntMongoDB.git`
-  After cloning reun the following command to install all the packages included in the project:- `npm i`
+  After cloning run the following command to install all the packages included in the project:- `npm i`
 - After installing node packages create a file named `.env`